What Is Percent By Mass In Chemistry

 The law of conservation of mass, which states that mass is neither created nor destroyed in ordinary chemical reactions, is also crucial.
 When calculating the percent by mass of components in a mixture, the total mass of the mixture must equal the sum of the masses of all its components.
 This principle ensures that the calculation accurately reflects the composition of the mixture.

 Historical Context: The development of percent by mass as a standard analytical technique is closely linked to the evolution of quantitative chemistry.
 In the early days of chemistry, alchemists focused on qualitative observations, describing substances based on their properties like color and odor.
-However, as chemistry transitioned into a more rigorous scientific discipline, the need for quantitative measurements became apparent.
+Even so, as chemistry transitioned into a more rigorous scientific discipline, the need for quantitative measurements became apparent.

 Importance in Various Fields: Understanding percent by mass is not just an academic exercise; it has practical applications across numerous fields.